Diwali

 Diwali (or Deepavali as it’s sometimes called) is one of the biggest events in the Hindu calendar.
 It falls on a different date each year, according to the Hindu Lunar calendar.
 Typically, however, it coincides with the first new moon of October or November, which is the darkest night of the year.

-This year, Diwali falls between the 12th and 16th November.
+This year, Diwali falls on the 1st November with celebrations between Tuesday 29th October and 3rd November.

 The festival marks the beginning of the Hindu New Year and is celebrated worldwide.
 The largest celebration outside India takes place in Leicester but London, Bradford and Birmingham all hold events.
 People in other countries besides India and the UK celebrate too, and there are huge celebrations in Fiji, Mauritius, Malaysia and Australia to name but a few.